Do not move an ancient boundary stone

 And knowing where this is leading- insists that 'not having intercourse with your spouse would not at all be unusual or improper in their culture'.

 Really?
 Beware when they play the specious 'culture-card'.
 Culture hasn't changed all that much.

-Indeed, this same Ambrose was one of the first to suggest that intercourse was "impure".
-Likely the first to establish a monastery in Italy (see Schaff here).
-And one of whom many mothers forbade their daughters to hear.
-Lest they go the barren way of his sister.
+And it was this same Ambrose that was one of the first to suggest that intercourse was "impure".
+According to Schaff, he was likely the church father who established the first monastery in Italy (see Schaff here).
+And Ambrose was a church father of whom many mothers forbade their daughters to hear 'lest their daughters go the barren way of Ambrose's sister, the nun.'.

 But let's get back to Joseph.

-Now it is suggested by Rome that the text in question (Matthew 1:18-25) was "requiring" Joseph to keep his unchaste hands (and lips) off of Mary in perpetuity.
+Now it is suggested by Rome that the text in question (Matthew 1:18-25) was "requiring" Joseph to keep his impure hands (and lips) off of Mary in perpetuity.
 A view that 4th century Jerome (with his very low view of marriage) would have no problem with.
-And a challenge that Joseph himself would allegedly have 'no problem with'.
+And a requirement that Joseph himself would allegedly have 'no problem with'.

 But is this what the text says?